 b.
 Left Boundary (LB): It denotes the left boundary of the dynamic value.
 If you do not specify an LB value, it uses all of the characters from the beginning of the data as a boundary.
 This is a mandatory attribute.

-Apart from the boundary text, LB and RB attributes have some text flags which helps to make the search customize and precise:
+Apart from the boundary text, LB and RB attributes have some text flags that help to make the search customised and precise:

 - Match case (/IC): To consider or ignore the case